Posted on Leave a comment

 What Is Ceremonial Matcha?

-Ceremonial matcha is made from the youngest, most tender tea leaves.
-These leaves are stone-ground into a fine powder and traditionally prepared with just water.
+Ceremonial matcha is made from the youngest, most tender tea leaves and is traditionally prepared with just water.
+It is usually brighter in color, finer in texture, and smoother in taste than lower-grade powders.

 • Brighter green color